gabrielecruciani/SustainableQuiz/README.md

 This website is a project realized for Start2Impact University.

-The task was to create a vegetarian recipe site that used spoonacular's API to retrieve data.
+The task was to create a web app react quiz to raise people's awareness of the environment.

-To make the site more complete and dynamic I implemented the favorites function so as to have a page with all the saved recipes.
-A functional search bar, I also implemented the light/dark theme switch.
-I created a working section in the frontend for login but to be implemented with the backend and finally I created a contact form.
+To meet the project's request and have an engaging, fun and competitive quiz, I implemented a points system that allows you to quantify knowledge regarding the topic.

+In order to broaden the audience and not limit the quiz to just one language, I created a button that allows you to easily and quickly switch from Italian to English and vice versa.

+## Installation

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Install dependencies using `npm install`.

-### Built With
+## Built With

 The application had to be developed with TypeScript, React, Html and Css.
 <br/>